-Xtreme and D. Coffey Foundation will also provide one-on-one personal training to develop the athlete’s physical skills so they can perform a cut above the rest.
-This training will be individualized and tailored to the athletes specific needs, which will enhance their chances of standing out being selected by a college scout.
+D. Coffey Foundation will also provide one-on-one personal training to develop the athlete’s physical skills so they can perform a cut above the rest.
+This training will be individualized and tailored to the athletes' specific needs, which will enhance their chances of standing out and being selected by scouts.

 Education is a must; whether it is formal education, online courses, or mentorship, they will get what they need the way that they need it to excel.
 At Xtreme Academy we have qualified teachers and highly trained tutors to help the athletes in any subject that is not an A. Yes, we are striving for excellence.

-In partnership with WNBA, NBA, and the Women’s Sport Foundation, Xtreme and D. Coffey Foundation will bring the first to market in our area an initiative to inspire the next generation of girls to play basketball in a positive and healthy way.
-We will teach them important life skills using WNBA player as role models.
+In partnership with WNBA, NBA, and the Women’s Sports Foundation, the D. Coffey Foundation will bring the first to market in our area an initiative to inspire the next generation of girls to play basketball in a positive and healthy way.
+We will teach them important essential life skills using WNBA players as role models.

-Our services are designed to provide you with the knowledge and skills you need to care for yourself.
-Our focus is to build on the strengths and propel you forward to the “good life.”
+Our services are designed to provide individuals with the knowledge and skills they need to care for themselves.
+With individualized plans, our focus is to build on the strengths and propel you forward to a “good life.”
 On and off the court.

 We recognize everyone may not want to go to college, and we respect that.
 We will introduce the athletes to various business opportunities and help them turn their side hustle into a business.
 The ultimate goal is to be successful in Sport and Life.